Actindo-AG/Documentation/OfferCookbook/04_OfferFromProductCompleteness.md

 | *in*  | PIM product (from start place) | - | *match* | PIM product |
 | -     |          | - | *noMatch* | (to end place)   |

-The *PIM* product in the start place is input via the *in* port.
-If the *PIM* product total completeness input is greater than or equal to 100, the *PIM* product is output via the *match* port.
-Otherwise, the *PIM* product is output via the *noMatch* port, in this case, to the end place.

 ### Create offer from PIM product